 Unlike other software companies, MakeSpace’s challenge was unique.
 Their business required sending employees to customers’ homes, making coronavirus a roadblock for their operation.
 To protect their customers and team, MakeSpace introduced curbside pick-ups where the customers could leave their stuff to ease their concerns.

 It usually would’ve taken weeks for them to launch, but given the situation, they reacted within days.
 MakeSpace built a lot of trust with their customers and team, and to keep that trust, they ensured everyone’s safety at all times.

-The desire to provide customers the best possible experience made MakeSpace realize that they had to switch from their homegrown billing system to something more scalable.
+The desire to provide customers the best possible experience made MakeSpace realize that they had to switch to a more scalable billing system from their homegrown system.
 That’s when they decided to go with Chargebee in 2019.

 Having invested in a subscription revenue infrastructure early, Makespace could rapidly expand into new markets and instantly launch its on-demand storage solutions for businesses when the offices shut down during the pandemic.
 Despite the initial uncertainties, MakeSpace managed to emerge stronger, seeing a 30 percent to 50 percent growth on a month-to-month basis.
 The company plans to expand another 20 markets by the end of the year.

 Rise Vision provides software for digital displays.
 The company primarily focused on education, which formed 50% of its MRR.
 They have an extensive library of templates that they provide to schools.
 They are easy to update and ensure that content remains fresh.
 Whether it was digital signage for schools, businesses, warehouses, or government offices, the challenge for Rise Vision was that you had to be there to see it.